peddie/encodings/encodings.md

 "(fixpoint of (lambda x.
 22) with respect to 'x')"
 ~~~~

-You may have noticed that in these cases, type inference also works
-perfectly fine, and we haven't used anything outside Haskell 98.

 # Equivalence Of Final and Initial Encodings

-We can convert back and forth between encodings to show that they are
-equivalent.
-There is a catch, though; if we used our old initial
-encoding (the `Term` GADT), we'd have to commit to a particular final
-interpretation, e.g. `Eval` or `Pretty`.
-Instead, I've defined this
-new initial encoding containing the `HCell` constructor.
-This
-constructor lets us work with terms that have already been "finally
-encoded" in our initial representation.
-It doesn't show up in any
-programs, but it's necessary to write `evalH`.

 ~~~~ {.haskell}
 data HTerm h t where